cohesity/cohesity-vcd-extension/README.md

 # Cohesity Extension for vCloud Director

 Cohesity Extension for vCloud Director enables Managed Service Providers to offer data protection as a self-service in multi-tenant environments.
+This extension integrates natively with vCloud Director HTML UI and makes self-service data protection operations available at your fingertips.
+It delivers self-service to multiple tenants in a secure manner through role based access control.

 ## Prerequisites